xmendez/wfuzz/docs/user/advanced.rst

 performed just before any HTTP request is done.

 In this context you are filtering a FuzzResult object, which is the result of combining all the input payloads, that is has not been updated with the result of performing its associated HTTP request yet and therefore lacking some information.

+The --prefilter command cannot be used to re-write a payload.
+The assignment operators can be used to modify the FuzzResult object's fields but expressions other booleans will be ignored.

 Reutilising previous results
 --------------------------------------